TanmoySG/wunder-identity-provider/architecture/README.md

 `wIP` provides a platform for managing access simply by hooking new services with existing Identity and profile in the system.

+The high-level architecture of `wIP` consists of two primary parts - Registration and Login. `wIP` does Authentication - of new Accounts and Authorization to End-Users and clients.

-## Architecture
+### Architecture

 <img src="diagrams/WIP-Architectural-Diagram-v2.jpg" style="display: block;  margin-left: auto; margin-right: auto; width: 100%;" />

-The high-level architecture of `wIP` consists of two primary parts - Registration and Login. `wIP` does Authentication - of new Accounts and Authorization to End-Users and clients.

 # Registration